jmkraus/picochat/README.md

 ### Output formats

-Since v0.12 PicoChat allows output formats other than plain text.
+Since v0.12 PicoChat provides output formats other than plain text.
 This simplifies the output processing in pipelines etc.

 Example usage: `picochat -format json`